XXI Bomber Command: B-29 Incendiary Operations

 The 6th and 9th Bombardment Groups joined in the attack on Tokyo on 25 February, as did the 314th Bombardment Wing's 19th Bombardment Group, flying out of North Field, Guam.
 With these new tactics, a total of 302 B-29s participated in the Operation Meetinghouse raid on Tokyo on the night of 9–10 March, with 279 arriving over the target.
 The raid was led by special pathfinder crews who marked central aiming points.
 It lasted for two hours.
-The raid was a success beyond General LeMay's wildest expectations.
+The raid was a success beyond LeMay's wildest expectations.
 The individual fires caused by the bombs joined to create a general conflagration, which would have been classified as a firestorm but for prevailing winds gusting at 17 to 28 mph.
 When it was over, sixteen square miles of the center of Tokyo had gone up in flames and nearly 100,000 people had been killed.
 Fourteen B-29s were lost.
 The B-29 was finally beginning to have an effect.

 On the night of 13–14 March, eight square miles of Osaka went up in flames.
 On 16–17 March, three square miles of Kobe were destroyed, and on 19–20 March in a return visit to Nagoya, three more square miles were destroyed.
 This destructive week had killed over 120,000 Japanese civilians at the cost of only 20 B-29s lost.

 A month later, on 12 April, the 314th Bombardment Wing's remaining two groups, the 39th and 330th, joined in the attack on the Hodagaya Chemical Works in Koriyama.
 With the addition of the 39th and 330th, the XXI Bomber Command now had three wings, twelve groups, thirty-six squadrons of 15 B-29s each at their disposal.
 In May, the 58th Bombardment Wing completed its move from India to Tinian, adding four more groups to the XXI Bomber Command.

-In April 1945, General LeMay gave new orders for more incendiary raids.
+In April 1945, LeMay gave new orders for more incendiary raids.
 This time, aircraft engine factories at Musashino and Nagoya were to be hit, but urban areas in Tokyo, Nagoya, Osaka, Kawasaki, Kobe, and Yokohama were also to be attacked.
 On 7 April 153 B-29s struck the Mitsubishi Heavy Industries aircraft-engine complex at Nagoya, destroying about 90 percent of that facility.
 Five days later, 93 B-29s destroyed the Nakajima factory at Musashino.
 The Japanese aircraft engine industry essentially ceased to exist after this time.
 On 13 April 327 B-29s burned out eleven more square miles of Tokyo.
 Seven more B-29s were lost.